CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Save all of your open editor tabs, and click run.

-### Observe Newly Created Database and Collections in the Portal
+### Observe Newly Created Database and Containers in the Portal

 1. In a new window, sign in to the **Azure Portal** (<http://portal.azure.com>).